 The New Generation of Financial Talent – Where Do You Fit?

 Change is inevitable and it can be a good thing.
-Some of us started out pushing pencils with a green pad of paper from a beige cubicle.
+It wasn’t long ago accounting and finance professionals were pushing pencils on a green pad of paper from a beige cubicle.
 Now we’re pushing buttons with green energy from the comforts of home.
 As we move further into the 21st century, the world of finance continues to progress beyond applications and the environment.

-There’s a new generation of financial talent in our midst.
-Gen X and Y-ers in their late 20’s to mid 30’s are making their mark in the industry as they come equipped with a different skill set and approach to work.
+There’s a new generation of financial talent in our midst making their mark on our industry.
+They come equipped with a different skill set and approach to work.
 Raised in a time of technological and social revolution, and frequently left on their own with both parents working, these young professionals are:

 With entrepreneurial attitudes, they flourish in environments of challenge, responsibility, diversity, flexibility and honesty.
 They also seek meaningful careers, and mentors or managers who will provide constructive feedback and contribute to their development in the workplace.

 The role of the Chief Financial Offer (CFO) has evolved significantly over the last few decades.
 For example, back in the 1980s, the task of an upper position such as ‘GM, Finance & Administration’ was to handle cash management, inventory control, profitability and capital expenditure.
 They would have also been responsible for financial management planning in terms of banking and insurance.

 Today’s CFO still maintains those fundamental accounting functions.
 However, due to scenarios such as mega corporations meeting compliance in a global marketplace, driven by technology amid a struggling economy, their scope has broadened exponentially.
 With an all encompassing, forward thinking perspective, CFOs must now assume the roles of: Catalyst, Strategist and Business Operator.